ekmwest/ekmwest-site/src/posts/short-thoughts-2022.md

 <div class="short-thoughts">

-Facts can conceal truth.
+Facts can hide the truth.

-Opinions are theories clouded by politics.

 Originality is good for branding, but harmful for usability.

-Do you really know if you're encouraging confirmity or creativity?
+Do you really know if you're encouraging creativity or confirmity?

 You don't understand what you see.
 You see what you understand.

-Prototype to learn.
+Prototype to learn!

 Don't try to figure it out.
 Try to figure out how to figure it out.

 It's not about how much you know, it's about how fast you learn.
-Compete with kids instead of experts.
+Compete with kids, not experts.

-Everything is good in some contexts, and bad in others.
+Everything is good in some contexts.

-The first question must always be: What's the right question?
+The first question should always be: What's a good question?

 There are two kind of designers — those that care about users, and those that <em>believe</em> they care about users.
 If you're certain that you're of the first kind, you're probably not.